Particular/docs.particular.net/nservicebus/sqlserver/deployment-options.md

 The supported deployment options are:
  * ***default***: all queues are stored in a single catalog and a single schema (Versions 1.x and higher)
  * ***multi-schema***: queues are stored in a single catalog but in more than one schema (Versions 2.1 and higher)
  * ***multi-catalog***: queues are stored in multiple catalogs but on a single SQL Server instance.
-This mode is not explicitly supported by SQL Server transport, but can be achieved  by using multi-instance option.
-Therefore in this document both options are covered under *multi-instance* term.
+This mode is indirectly supported by using *multi-instance* option, and requires using DTC.
+In this document both options are covered under *multi-instance* term.
  * ***multi-instance***: queues are stored in multiple catalogs on more than one SQL Server instance (Versions 2.1 to 2.x).

 NOTE: To properly identify the chosen deployment option all queues that the endpoint interacts with need to be taken into consideration, including error and audit queues.
 If either of them are stored in a separate SQL Server instance then the deployment is a *multi-instance* one.